Al Nadwa (newspaper)

 Al Nadwa (الندوة The Forum) was a Mecca-based daily newspaper published in Saudi Arabia.
-The daily was in circulation until 2013 when it was renamed Makkah.
+The publication was in circulation until 2013 when it was renamed Makkah.

 History and profile

-Al Nadwa was founded in 1958 in Mecca.
-Its founder was Ahmad Al Subaii.
-In fact, Al Nadwa incorporated with another paper, Hera (a name of holy mountain in Islam).
-The paper was started as a weekly newspaper, and in 1960 it became a daily publication.
+Al Nadwa was founded in 1958 in Mecca by Ahmad Al Subaii.
+Al Nadwa incorporated with another paper, Hera (a name of holy mountain in Islam).
+Initially published on a weekly basis, the paper became a daily publication in 1960.

 The publisher of the paper was Makkah Printing and Information Establishment.
 Abdulaziz bin Mohieddin Khoja was the chairman of the general assembly of Makkah Establishment for Publishing and Printing.
-Its editor-in-chief was Ahmad bin Saleh.
+Ahmad bin Saleh served as the editor-in-chief of the paper.

-In 2003, the paper experienced serious financial difficulty.
-In February 2013, it was closed down due to unpaid financial dues.
+Due to financial difficulties, the paper ceased production in 2013.

 The paper was considered as pro-government.

 Al Nadwa sold 7,000 copies in 1962 and 15,000 copies in 1975.
 Its 2003 circulation was 30,000 copies.

 Although the paper had no high circulation levels, it enjoyed a special status as a result of being Mecca's hometown paper and of having good editorial writings.